-who prioritize safety have felt unsafe while waiting at stops and stations.1
+who consider safety an important factor have felt unsafe while waiting at stops and stations.1

 Feel safer while riding the vehicle

 On vehicles, most customers feel safe under the supervision of vehicle operators, especially on buses.
 Operators who follow traffic laws and drive smoothly also contribute to customers feeling safe while riding the vehicle.